jeremy-steinberg/Basic-Radiology-Stack-Viewer/README.md

 To use the application, follow these steps:

-Select a stack using the toolbar buttons on the top (Stack Selector Version) Scroll through the image stack using the vertical scrollbar to the right of the canvas.
+Select a stack using the toolbar buttons on the top Scroll through the image stack using the vertical scrollbar to the right of the canvas.
 Adjust the brightness and contrast of the image using the "Brightness/Contrast" button.
 Click and drag the mouse to adjust the brightness and contrast.
 Zoom in and out of the image using the "Zoom" button.
 Click and drag the mouse to zoom in and out.
 The focal point of the zoom will be where the initial mouse click was.